Why Do People Criticize Others?

 They project their own issues outward instead of dealing with what’s really going on.
 But understanding this is step one.
 The real magic?
 Learning how to navigate it without letting it suck the life out of you.

-This behavior can create a toxic environment, leading to negative consequences for mental health and relationships according to some studies.
+This behavior can create a toxic environment, leading to negative consequences for mental health and relationships, according to some studies.

 Critical people can have a massive impact on your life, and not in the way you’d want.
 Being around someone who’s constantly critical is like living under a microscope—you feel like every move you make is being analyzed, judged, and found lacking.

-But the real kicker?
 Critical people don’t just affect your mindset; they can derail your relationships, career, and overall happiness.

 Unrealistic Expectations

-Unrealistic expectations are like the breeding ground for critical people.
+Unrealistic expectations are the breeding ground for critical people.
 When someone sets the bar so high it’s basically in the stratosphere, they’re setting themselves—and everyone around them—up for failure.
 Here’s why: no one can ever meet those impossible standards.

 And when reality doesn’t match their expectations, the critical mindset kicks into overdrive.